gevorgiann/class-material/LectureNotes/Sept_7/README.md

-# Lecture Notes: September 7, 2021
+# Lecture Notes: September 7, 2021 and for September 9, 2021

 # Deferred from lasttime